g-insana/cmplot.py/README.md

 ## Tutorial

 Check the [jupyter notebook](cmplot_python3_with_examples.ipynb) for usage and examples.
 You can use the jupyter notebook for fast experimentation or download the module and use it in your data mining and data visualization projects.
+Note: if the version on github is not rendering properly, try [this one, via nbviewer.jupyter.org](https://nbviewer.jupyter.org/github/g-insana/cmplot.py/blob/master/cmplot_python3_with_examples.ipynb).

 ## Quickstart